gazebosim/gz-sim/tutorials/underwater_vehicles.md

 The plugin takes in commands in newtons.
 So if you have a different thrust curve you can still use the plugin with some type of adapter script.
 The thrust constant is normally determined by individual manufacturers.
-In this case we are using the tethys's thrust coefficient. you may also build a test rig to measure your thruster's thrust coefficient.
+In this case we are using the Tethys's thrust coefficient. you may also build a test rig to measure your thruster's thrust coefficient.

 # Adding Hydrodynamic behaviour
 You may notice that the robot now keeps getting faster and faster.
 This is because there is no drag to oppose the thruster's force.
 We will be using Fossen's equations which describe the motion of a craft through the water for this.
-For better understanding of the parameters here, I would reffer you to his book.
+For better understanding of the parameters here, I would refer you to his book.
 Usually these parameters can be found via fluid simulation programs or experimental tests in a water tub.
 ```xml